 Butter - Adds extra richness and gloss to the filling.
 Use unsalted butter for this recipe and just add salt later on to your liking.

 ONION - Yellow onions are great for sauteeing and make a perfect base for the pie filling.

 MUSHROOMS - Also called button mushrooms.
-I love using them because of their mild flavor that works well with other ingredients.
+I love using them because of their mild flavor which works well with other ingredients.
 You can use fresh or canned mushrooms.